mlopes/dotfiles/.xmonad/README.md

 utilities should be able to dim the backlights.

-## Personalizing or modifying xmonad configuration
+## Personalising or modifying xmonad configuration

 Once cloned, xmonad-config is laid out as follows.

 All xmonad configuration is in ~/.xmonad/xmonad.hs.
-This includes things like key bindings, colors, layouts, etc.  You may need to have some basic understanding of [Haskell](http://www.haskell.org/haskellwiki/Haskell) in order to modify this file, but most people have no problems.
+This includes things like key bindings, colours, layouts, etc.  You may need to have some basic understanding of [Haskell](http://www.haskell.org/haskellwiki/Haskell) in order to modify this file, but most people have no problems.